HucksApp/sukuna/README.md

 ### SUKUNA🦍

 ## Description ###
-Mnemonic wallet Bruteforcer using all available cpu core
+* Mnemonic wallet Bruteforcer using all available cpu core
+* < removed 'transaction hijacker and double spend redirect'> 🏗

-## This Bruteforcer ##
+## The Bruteforcer ##
 * Creates crypto currency  wallet *Mnemonic* recovery phrases of specified length *(wallet strength)*.
 * Creates hdd wallet of specifiesd cryto currency type <COIN_TYPE> from this recovery phrases
 * validates its balance on blockchain and writes the result if balance is greater than a range